Applied Music Auditions

 sight sing and take down minor melodies in dictation with the correct pitch and rhythm.

 Chromatic melodies and more difficult rhythms, both for singing and dictation, harmonic dictation exercises including primary and secondary triads and inversions.

 Students with a background in voice may test out of MUSC 107 Voice Class by audition.
 Make sure the audition committee is aware of your intention, as opposed to placement in Applied Music.

 Piano Class Placement Exams

 Piano placement examinations will only be heard during the first two weeks of each semester and during the week of final exams.
-Students interested in piano class placement should contact Professor Marilyn Forman for specific information.
+Students interested in piano class placement should contact Professor Thomas Joseph for specific information.
 Those who pass Class Piano MUSC 102 qualify to take a half-hour, private keyboard lesson MUSA 139 without an audition.